HIPERCUBE/NLP-Study/Stemmer/paper/An algorithm for suffix stripping/README.md

 inconsistent.
 Thus PRELATE does not lose the -ATE, but ARCHPRELATE becomes ARCHPREL.
 In practice this does not matter too much, because the presence of the prefix decreases the probability of an erroneous conflation.

+## REFERENCIES

+1. LOVINS, J.B.
+Development of a Stemming Algorithm. \Mechanical Translation and computation Linguistics\. \11\ (1) March 1968 pp 23-31.

+2. ANDREWS, K. The Development of a Fast Conflation Algorithm for English.
+    \Dissertation for the Diploma in Computer Science\, Computer Laboratory, University of Cambridge, 1971.

+3. PETRARCA, A.E. and LAY W.M.
+Use of an automatically generated authority list to eliminate scattering caused by some singular and plural main index terms. \Proceedings of the American Society for Information Science\, \6\ 1969 pp 277-282.

+4. DATTOLA, Robert T. \FIRST: Flexible Information Retrieval System for Text\.
+Webster N.Y: Xerox Corporation, 12 Dec 1975.

+5. COLOMBO, D.S. and NIEHOFF R.T. \Final report on improved access to scientific and technical information through automated vocabulary switching.\ NSF Grant No. SIS75-12924 to the National Science Foundation.

+6. DAWSON, J.L.
+Suffix Removal and Word Conflation. \ALLC Bulletin\, Michaelmas 1974 p.33-46.

+7. CLEVERDON, C.W., MILLS J. and KEEN M. \Factors Determining the Performance of Indexing Systems\ 2 vols.
+College of Aeronautics, Cranfield 1966.